 The Kingsford brand has supplied consumers with high-quality charcoal products since the 1920s.
 Today, Kingsford is the leading U.S. charcoal brand and an industry leader in environmental manufacturing controls, circularity and product sustainability.

 Here are some ways the brand is advancing sustainability in its operations and products:

-- Emissions control: The Kingsford brand’s state-of-the-art air emissions controls for its wood-charring operation includes dust collectors and equipment systems such as enclosed conveyors and storage tanks.
+- Emissions control: The Kingsford brand’s state-of-the-art air emissions controls for its wood-charring and briquet-producing operations include dust collectors and equipment systems such as enclosed conveyors and storage tanks.

 - Energy consumption: Kingsford plants reuse the energy created during the wood-charring process by using heat to dry incoming wood and finished charcoal briquets while also powering steam generators used for other manufacturing operations.

 - Manufacturing recycle loops: Kingsford plants recover and recycle wood dust, char dust and briquet brokens during the manufacturing process.

 - Local sourcing of wood: Kingsford charcoal is made from locally sourced wood and other natural ingredients.
 To minimize our environmental impact, we convert more than 1 million tons of wood leftover from local mills into high-quality briquets every year.

 - Product innovation: The breakthrough technology of Kingsford charcoal with Sure Fire Grooves reduces the amount of raw materials necessary to make a charcoal briquet while outperforming the original product.

 For more information, visit the brand’s website.

-The Burt’s Bees brand thinks a lot about all the materials it uses —and the ones it doesn’t — helping the brand limit its footprint and reduce use of resources.
-That’s why it has set a 2025 vision and sustainability targets to foster a circular economy.
+Our Burt’s Bees brand considers all the materials it uses — and the ones it doesn’t — helping limit its footprint and reduce use of resources.
+That’s why it set a 2025 vision and sustainability targets to foster a circular economy.

 In its packaging, the brand uses an average of 60% recycled materials.
 The classic Beeswax and Vanilla Bean Lip Balms are now available in a 90%+ recycled paper tube.
-And the Burt’s Bees Lip Shimmers tube is now 83% post-consumer recycled plastic.
+And the Burt’s Bees Lip Shimmers tube is now made with over 80% post-consumer recycled plastic.
 Burt’s Bees Rescue Lip Balm is in a hybrid tube made with post-consumer recycled and plant-based plastic.
-The brand is mindful of material choices and end- of-life solutions that reduce waste.
+The brand is mindful of material choices and end-of-life solutions that reduce waste.